stele95/LinVAM/README.md

 - $ ./main.py -noroot

 ### Profiles
 Multiple profiles are supported.
-To create a new profile for a specific task/game click new and the main profile editor window will be displayed
+To create a new profile for a specific task/game click new and the main profile editor window will be displayed.
+Profiles and commands are saved in ``/home/$USER/.linvam/``

 ![Main GUI](https://raw.githubusercontent.com/stele95/LinVAM/master/.img/gui.png)
 ### Key combinations